marsdrums/test-tutorial/visual-quality/index.md

 ![](./images/visual-quality_009.png)

+> [!NOTE]
-A quick note: both {jit.gl.pbr} and {jit.gl.environment} have a @gamma_correction attribute, which is enabled by default.
+>  Both {jit.gl.pbr} and {jit.gl.environment} have a @gamma_correction attribute, which is enabled by default.
 This attribute applies gamma correction at the end of the shading process.
 This shortcut has been made to make things look better by default, but now that you know how gamma correction works, I advise you to turn @gamma_correction off and use proper color space conversions "manually."
 This way, any process that happens after the rendering (for example, a pass FX made with {jit.gl.pass}) will operate in the correct linear RGB color space.

 ![](./images/visual-quality_010.png)